Do you have any treasured family recipes that maybe aren’t really “originals,” or you’re not sure exactly where they came from?

-Stained, cryptic notes in cursive penmanship, and torn clippings – from newspapers, from magazines, from the boxes of butter or oatmeal of decades ago.
+Stained, cryptic notes in cursive penmanship, and torn clippings – from newspapers, magazines, and boxes of butter or oatmeal from decades ago.

 My mom and I carry on this tradition, she with her labeled folders of cut-out recipes, and I with mine.
 This cookie, from Gourmet magazine circa 1961, was one of those clippings.

 As its color deepens, a nutty aroma fills the air, hinting at its rich flavor.
 And put into cookies, this ingredient turns a simple dough into something magnificent: a crumbly sable texture with layers of subtle sweetness.